-On the 21st of November 2019, the Federal Court handed down its judgment on the class action filed by Shine Lawyers against Johnson & Johnson, in favour of the thousands of women affected by faulty vaginal mesh or tape implants.
-If you have suffered because of a faulty Johnson & Johnson/Ethicon Gynecare mesh or tape implant, you may be entitled to compensation.
+On the 21st of November 2019, the Federal Court handed down its judgment on the class action filed by Shine Lawyers against Johnson and Johnson Medical, Ethicon and Ethicon Sàrl (the Respondents), in favour of the thousands of women affected by faulty vaginal mesh or tape implants.
+On the 3rd April 2020, the Respondents lodged an appeal against the Court’s judgment.
+Shine Lawyers will be defending this appeal.
+Group Members will be notified once further information is available regarding the timetable for the appeal.

 Johnson & Johnson Class Action Update